-The College of Nursing and Health Sciences offers a Registered Nurse Degree Completion Program and concurrently enrolled program for ASN students (Junior-Senior level) leading to the Bachelor of Science in Nursing (BSN).
+The College of Health Professions offers a Registered Nurse Degree Completion Program and concurrently enrolled program for ASN students (Junior-Senior level) leading to the Bachelor of Science in Nursing (BSN).
 The R.N.-to-B.S.N. program is a web-based, program.
-Degree candidates must be registered nurse graduates to be formally accepted into the Mercy College of Nursing & Health Sciences associate degree program or a graduate of diploma program.
-All degree candidates are required to complete general education requirements (except for UNI 1111 and UNI 1121) as well as the major requirements listed below.
+Degree candidates must be registered nurse graduates to be formally accepted into the College of Health Professions associate degree program or a graduate of diploma program.
+All degree candidates are required to complete general education requirements as well as the major requirements listed below.
 Note: An associate degree in a professional program (such as A.A.S.N. or A.S.N.) does not satisfy the general education requirements.